usnistgov/nir_corr_po/README.md

 The included notebook `nir-corr-po.ipynb` allows the user to reproduce all of the figures in the corresponding submitted manuscript, using the corresponding data.
-The notebook is setup to walk the user through each of the prepossessing and analyzing steps, generating corresponding figures along the way.
+The notebook is setup to walk the user through each of the preprocessing and analyzing steps, generating corresponding figures along the way.
 All code is written in Python and requires Python == 3.9.
 It can be used on any operating system.
 Other requirements are listed in `requirements.txt`.